-As this was an open online survey study, participants were recruited using three different methods.
-Firstly, treating physicians from six tertiary referral centres worldwide promoted the survey in their outpatients CPUT patients.
-Secondly, the survey was promoted on social media by CPVT-specific social media platforms, channelling only patients with CPVT (for details, see Supplementary Methods).
-Lastly, after completing the survey, the flyer and the links to the survey to their family members or other acquain tances diagnosed with CPVT.
+6 As this was an open online survey study, participants were recruited using three different methods.
+Firstly, treating physicians from six tertiary referral centers worldwide promoted the survey in their outpatients clinic and/or sent an information email about the survey to their CPVT patients.
+Secondly, the survey was promoted on social media by CPVT specific social media platforms, channeling only patients with CPVT the surveys were shared with participants requesting them to promote the survey to their family members or other acquaintances diagnosed with CPVT.